 About time that Joel and I hit another University Avenue eating establishment.
 I called and he was available and happy to follow my suggestion to visit HOMI Restaurante Mexicano at 864 University Ave, by Victoria and right next door to the Best Steak House, which is, as readers of this blog know, a BARF-SUAVE favorite.

-Wedged between the Best Steak House and a beauty parlor on the SW corner
+Wedged between the Best Steak House and a beauty parlor on the SW corner of University and Victoria is HOMI.
+Definitely worth a visit! |

 When we walked in, we were the only customers.
 I wasn't sure whether we should order at the counter or sit down, but after a couple awkward moments we took our seats at one of the tables.
 The interior is bright and cheerful, walls in orange and off-white and tiled floors.
 The furniture is simple diner, the whole place looks like many eateries in Mexican towns.
 After studying the menu, Joel decided on the chilaquiles verdes con carne al pastor (green sauce chilaquiles with pork in red (chile) seasoning shepherd style) and after initially setting my mind on ording three cheese and jalapeno empanadas and three chalupas, I dropped the chalupas when the very friendly waitress informed me that tonight's special was the empanadas with rice and beans.